timboudreau/meta-update-center/README.md

 give you a way to distribute updates, where simply publishing a new version at the same URL will make the new version automatically available to your users.

 Use Case
 --------

 This was written to scratch an itch - I have a [Jenkins](http://timboudreau.com/builds) continuous integration server which builds modules;  I want to publish them to users, and I want to make it easy for them to get updates and automatic for me to provide them.

+I briefly considered writing a Jenkins extension like its Maven Repository plugin, which would serve this stuff.
+Then I thought, why be tied to Jenkins at all?
+This solution will serve whatever you want, wherever it is.

 Usage